Fleet logo

 Step 4: Configure Okta settings in Fleet

-Once you've created the identity provider in Okta, you'll need to copy its values into your Fleet settings.
+Once you've created the identity provider in Okta, click on the Fleet identity provider to view its settings.
+You'll need to copy these values into Fleet.

 1. In Fleet, go to Settings > Integrations > Conditional access > Okta and click Connect.